-Follow these handy and practical tips to ensure you enjoy the sun and snags, while avoiding any alcohol-related misadventure or dodgy prawn issues.
+Follow these handy, practical tips to ensure you enjoy the sun and snags, while avoiding any alcohol-related misadventure or dodgy prawn issues.

 - Barbeque like a pro.
 Avoid food poisoning by keeping BBQ meat and veggies cold and covered until ready to be used, advises Food Standards Australia and New Zealand.
 Use different plates and utensils for raw and cooked foods; and cook all meat for long enough so the juices run clear.
 Don't keep leftovers if they've been out of the fridge for more than 2 hours.